bu-ist/bu-versions/readme.md

 ## Frequently Asked Questions ##

-### I'm a plugin developer and my plugin utilizes custom post meta boxes.
+### I’m a plugin developer and my plugin utilizes custom post meta boxes.
 How do I get them to show up while editing alternate versions? ###

 The plugin provides a filter which allows you to register support for your custom features for the alternate version post types.